hao-ai-lab/hao-ai-lab.github.io/content/home.md

 <!-- 🎉 -->

 {{< newsEntry >}}
-🎉🎉 In 2024, We have 1 ICLR, 1 OSDI, 6 ICML, 1 ACL, 1 COLM papers.
+🎉🎉 In 2024, We have 1 ICLR, 1 OSDI, 6 ICML, 1 ACL, 1 COLM papers, 1 EMNLP, and 2 NeurIPS papers.
 Kudos to our lab members for a productive year!
 {{< /newsEntry >}}

 {{< newsEntry >}}